this-is-learning/rxjs-fundamentals-course/notes/outline.md

 - Subjects
 - Operators - a real RxJS power (I'll use map and filter as basic examples, and explain how operators are "linked" to each other when composed together)

+TODO: Add more details using map and filter as examples, and maybe show some sample implementations.
+Talk about how operators subscribe to one another internally, when composed together.

-1. mostly used operators: map, catchError, distinctUntilChanged, filter, skip, first, take, combineLatest, [withLastestFrom] (writer - Fox)
+3. mostly used operators: map, catchError, distinctUntilChanged, filter, skip, first, take, combineLatest, [withLastestFrom] (writer - Fox)

-2. How RxJS is used by Angular: (writer - Andrei Gatej)
+4. How RxJS is used by Angular: (writer - Andrei Gatej)

 - http (the simiplest + repeat/retry, mention .toPromise )
 - Forms (valueChanges)